researchingadi/Physics-Aware-Soil-Moisture-ML/README.md

 **Central finding:**
-Non-causal temporal sampling (random train/test split) inflates apparent LSTM advantage by 3× compared to chronological evaluation — the correct paradigm for operational forecasting.
+Non-causal temporal sampling (random train/test split) inflates apparent LSTM advantage by 3× compared to chronological evaluation,  the correct paradigm for operational forecasting.
 Under random splits LSTM appears to win by 15-17%.
 Under chronological evaluation the true advantage is 6% at an optimal